Dance Dance Revolution DVD Game: Gameplay

-Although several members of the Plug-n-Play subseries of DDR games (most notably My First Dance Dance Revolution) featured simplified (2-step) or smaller scale dance pads for children, the 2 dance pads which come bundled with Dance Dance Revolution DVD Game are scaled-back to the point where they no longer allow input to the game.
-The reason for this is that as a game intended for players of ages 5 and older, those players on the younger end of the spectrum could have technical difficulties in gameplay and, as such, input can be seen as akin to maladaptation.
-Rather, the Dance Dance Revolution DVD Game instruction booklet sets up a subjective scoring system where 1-4 players vote on each other's dance moves (style) and adherence to the rhythm.
+Although several entries in the Plug-n-Play subseries of DDR games (most notably My First Dance Dance Revolution) featured simplified (2-step) or smaller scale dance pads for children, the 2 dance pads which come bundled with Dance Dance Revolution DVD Game are scaled-back to the point where they no longer allow input to the game.
+The reason for this could be that as a game intended for players of ages 5 and older, younger players could have technical difficulties in gameplay.
+Instead, the Dance Dance Revolution DVD Game instruction booklet sets up a subjective scoring system where 1-4 players vote on each other's dance moves (style) and adherence to the rhythm.

 Music

 Dance Dance Revolution DVD Game features 30 unique songs referred to as Dance Sessions.
-As these songs are played the exuberant host and personal dance instructor, Roxee, encourages players and exhorts them to keep up the good work.
-The energetic Roxee is a member of the Australian children's entertainment property, The Funkees.
+As these songs are played, personal dance instructor Roxee, encourages players to keep up the good work.
+Roxee is a member of the Australian children's entertainment property, The Funkees.

 Dance Sessions featured are listed in the following table: